-The Company has been incorporated for the maintenance of residential property of Godrej Prakriti project of Godrej Properties Limited situated at 187, Sukchar Girja, F/1, B.T Road, Sodepur, Kolkata, West Bengal.
-The management believes that the Company will continue to operate as a going concern for the foreseeable future, realise its assets and meet all its liabilities as they fall due for payment, in the normal course of business.
-In case of any fund requirement for development/continuing operation of company, shareholders shall fund/arrange fund in form of Equity/Loan.
+The Company has been incorporated for the maintenance of commercial property of Prakriti Plaza, project of Godrej Properties Limited situated at187, Sukchar Girja, F/1, B.T Road, Sodepur, Kolkata, West Bengal.
+The management believe that the Company will continue to operate as a going concern for the foreseeable future, realise its assets and meet all its liabilities as they fall due for payment, in the normal course of business.
+In case of any fund requirement for development/continuing operation of company, shareholders shall fund/arrange fund in form of Equity/Loan a) Financial instruments